developer-zebra/developer-zebra-site/src/emdk-for-android/6-3/guide/barcode_scanning_guide/index.md

         }

+Calling SetConfig() should be done in the Status callback.
+This way you can check that the scanner is indeed IDLE and that a scanner read is not pending.

+Below is an example of how that should be done:

+        :::java
+        @Override
+        public void onStatus(StatusData statusData) {
+                ScannerStates state = statusData.getState();
+                switch(state) {
+                case IDLE:
+                        if(!scanner.isReadPending()){
+                        // call SetConfig() here
+                        }
+                break;

+                }
+        }

 ### Decoder Parameters

 The ScannerConfig.DecoderParams class provides an interface for the developer to enable or disable the decoder symbologies such as Code39, Code128, Code93, UPCEAN etc.